 How can I talk to someone about my child if I need to?

-You can contact your child’s class teacher or the SENCO by telephoning or visiting the school to make an appointment.
+You can contact your child’s class teacher or the SENCO by telephoning or visiting the Academy to make an appointment.

-As a school we welcome regular communication between parents and ourselves to discuss any matters of concern.
+As an Academy we welcome regular communication between parents and ourselves to discuss any matters of concern.

 The Head Teacher and SENCO are responsible for: